damoeb/deplag/README.md

 What is it?
 -----------

-This a prototype of a plagiarism detector.
+This a proove of concept of a plagiarism detector.
 It is comes with a HTML frontend to display the potential rip-offs.
 These matches are displayed as diffs.

 The Latest Version
 ------------------